ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 After exporting and running the Headless Eclipse, it is possible that an error will occur stating "*An error has occured.
 See the log file [...]*".
 After inspecting the log file, it is possible that the exported Eclipse can't resolve the module, because some bundles are missing ("*Unresolved requirement: Require-Bundle: [...]*").

 To resolve this, add the missing plugin(s) to the contents of the product file, in the Contents tab.

+Note: if the unresolved requirement is the `javax.inject` plugin, remove the `*.m2e.*` plugins from your target platform and product (see explanation above).

 **Application could not be found in registry**